ft-interactive/g-yAxisLinear/README.md

 #myAxis<b>.yLabelOffset([Number])</b> used to return the width of the text on the axis tick.
 Will vary depending on tick e.g. a label of 1,000,000 is wider than a value of 10 and will return a higher number.

+#myAxis<b>.numTicksy([Number])</b> as they name suggest defines how many ticks are on the axis.
+0 to 100 with 3 tick would give a zero line, a fifty line and a hundred line.

 ## Examples
 ### Left hand axis